 The 6.2L engine was also the alternative for the Diesel engine in the F250 and F350 Super Duty.

-It made it rather difficult to diagnose, with no stored trigger events such as Temperature and duration or any fuel data.
+It made it rather difficult to diagnose, with no stored trigger events such as temperature, duration, or any fuel data.

 Ford mechanics were instructed to do a calibration update designed to make the ECU less sensitive to misfires.